Skip to content

 • Make a decision, often on the day

 The hearing typically lasts 2-3 hours.
 You can bring a supporter (a friend, SENDIASS worker, or representative).
-The panel's focus is your child's needs and whether the legal test is met, not whether the LA followed its own policy.
+The panel’s focus is your child’s needs and whether the legal test is met, not whether the LA followed its own policy.
+The evidence in your favour is strong either way: the system consistently finds that refusals are wrong, and the odds you saw earlier still hold whether your case is decided on the papers or at a hearing.

 What if you miss the deadline?